borg286/sevtech2/README.md

 * Defeating the Baykok boss from Totemic is highly recommended to do as soon as possible.
 His behaviour is mostly like that of a standard skeleton so he is easily cheesed by attacking his legs from a 1 block gap.
 If you can't find parrots that you need to get the eagle-bone whistle, wait until Age 1 and summon a parrot using an abyssalcraft ritual.

-* When questing for the shadow gem set up a full 6 tall totem of pig (luck 3), another for horse(speed 3) and another for wolf (strength 3).
+* When questing for the shadow gem set up a full 6 tall (1 totem base + 5 totem) totem of pig (luck 3), another for horse(speed 3) and another for wolf (strength 3).
 Add in ocelot (creepers are harmless) and endermen (night vision) totem with only 1 needed of each.

-### Inventory tips
+## Inventory tips

 * Make shelves instead of chests.
 They hold 16 items instead of 12, and are more friendly to an inventory wall.
+Note: They don't currently work with Quark’s Drop-off button (see below).

 * Craft a backpack when you get access to leather to hold your items (recipe is on page 6 of the backpack recipes past all of the dye-ing recipes).